Las Vegas, New Mexico

-Las Vegas is a city in and the county seat of San Miguel County, New Mexico, United States.
-Once two separate municipalities (one a city and the other a town), both were named Las Vegas—West Las Vegas ("Old Town") and East Las Vegas ("New Town"); they are separated by the Gallinas River and retain distinct characters and separate, rival school districts.
+Las Vegas is a city in the state of New Mexico in the United States.
+It is the county seat of San Miguel County.
+Las Vegas was once two separate municipalities, one named West Las Vegas ("Old Town") and one named East Las Vegas ("New Town").
+They were separated by the Gallinas River and still retain distinct characters and separate school districts.
+Las Vegas is home to New Mexico Highlands University.